 When?
 How?
 Where?
 Present Boards Last activity of each Skills Lab.
-Each lab team/ group has their own Present Made by students.
-Boards have cool designs to showcase the notes and work product for Boards are hung on the walls of classroom and kept there for others to see
+Each lab team/ group has their Made by students.
+Boards have cool designs to showcase the Boards are hung on the walls of classroom and kept there for others to own Present Board. notes and work product for each lab see the evidence that students have mastered a learning objective.
+Each assignment requires learners to apply the skill they learned in that unit practically.
+Portfolios are the basis for Skills Lab.
+First, teachers create the portfolio assessment for students to complete.

-Board. each lab